 In addition to the balanced classroom curriculum, HPPDS students receive a well-rounded school experience as they learn from from experts in Special subjects.
 Each Special teacher is well-versed in her subject-area and brings learning to life for our students.

 All students in PreK4 and Kindergarten participate in small groups tailored to their developmental level with our Literacy Specialist.
-These groups focus on targeted, individualized instruction in early literacy skills for all of our emerging readers.
-Whether they are working on letter identification and sounds, beginning reading strategies, or fluency, all children are challenged appropriately based on their readiness.
+These groups focus on targeted, individualized instruction in early literacy skills, with an emphasis on phonics.
+All children are challenged appropriately based on their readiness.

 The Motor Lab and PE classes help children develop gross motor skills including traveling, balancing, and gross-motor manipulation through specific activities planned by our Motor Lab specialist, Mrs. Bankhead.
 Social-emotional skills are developed alongside these activities as children learn to take turns, work as a team, practice new skills and encourage their friends.
 As children reach four years old, skills are expanded include to increasingly complex movements and basic sports.